simon-katz/nomis-electric-clojure-mode/README.md

 For Electric v2 I don't think there's anything further to do.

+For Electric v3:

+- Don't color Electric calls.

+- Don't color bound symbols when used in certain contexts:
+  - as an arg in an Electric call
+  - as the RHS of a binding pair.

-I still need to finish going through the Electric v3 tutorial.
+- I still need to finish going through the Electric v3 tutorial.
 I think I may want to add understanding of the contents of the `hyperfiddle.electric-forms3` namespace, or at least some of it.

-I'm not sure if there's anything else that could or should be done.
+- Quite possibly other things that I haven't realised yet.

 # Contributing